prolic/HumusMvc/README.md

 Usually you would install HumusMvc in the HumusMvcSkeletonApplication.
 If you want to follow that steps, please take a look at the installation instructions of the HumusMvcSkeletonApplication.

-You can install HumusMvc in your SkeletonApplication by:
+However, you can install HumusMvc in your custom skeleton application:

  1. Add `"prolic/humus-mvc": "dev-master"` to your `composer.json`
  2. Run `php composer.phar install`